Understanding Sitemaps: The Essential Guide for Bloggers

 Where do I find my sitemap URL on WordPress or Squarespace?

-Do small websites or new blogs really need a sitemap?
+Do small websites really need a sitemap?

 New:Autoblogging + Scheduling